mercedeszafeher/final-project-fall-2024/README.md

 ### Future Features

 - Neighborhood Reviews: Extend reviews to specific neighborhoods within cities.
+- Individual City Pages with Map.
+A dedicated page for each city, showing detailed neighborhood maps and filtered reviews.
+- Advanced Review Filters.
+Filter reviews based on multiple attributes (e.g., parking, infrastructure, building condition).
 - Search Functionality: Enable search by city or keyword.
+And later implement search functionality to find cities/neighborhoods by criteria (e.g., cheapest rent, best public transport).
+-  Build an admin panel for managing reviews, users, and city data.

 ## Acknowledgments
 MapLibre & MapTiler: For the open-source tools that powered the interactive map.